Academic freedom in the Middle East: Academicians for Peace

-On the 11th of January 2016, a petition was released titled "We will no be a Party to This Crime".
+On the 11th of January 2016, a petition was released titled "We will not be a Party to This Crime".
 1,128 academics from 89 universities in Turkey, and over 355 academics and researchers from abroad including figures such as Noam Chomsky, Judith Butler, Etienne Balibar, Immanual Wallerstein and David Harvey have initially signed a text calling on state of Turkey to end its violence and prepare negotiation conditions.
 The petition condemns the Turkish state's security operations in southeast Turkey which devastated the Kurdish population and to resume the peace process.
 In response, President Recep Tayyip Erdoğan unleashed a harsh campaign vilifying the academics in at least five speeches – terming them vile, equal to terrorists, base and dark – and demanding sanctions against them.
 On March 15, 2016, three academics were placed in pretrial detention Muzaffer Kaya, Esra Mungan and Kıvanç Ersoy.
 Ersoy teaches in the mathematics department at Mimar Sinan University and Mungan in the psychology department at Boğaziçi University.
 Kaya was dismissed from the social work department at Nişantaşı University for signing the petition.
 They were detained and then jailed by a court a day after Erdoğan called for the crime of terrorism to be widened to include expression which he judges “serves the aims of terrorists,” and which would target professions such as journalists, politicians and activists.
 His remarks came after the March 13 bombing which killed 37 people in Ankara's city center.

 The violation of academic freedom including the prosecution, dismissal, detention and public harassment of the Peace Academics has taken a turn to the worse following the July 15 coup attempt and the state of emergency that followed in Turkey.
 Around 822 of Academics for Peace have been put on trial, and more than 200 academics have been given prison terms, some charged with "propagandizing for a terrorist organization" under Article 7(2).
 Around 549 academicians have been removed and banned from public service with the decree laws or dismissed, forced to resign or forced into retiring.